wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

 #### Learning Objectives

-- Understand the principles of master-worker computing
+- Understand the principles of coordinator-worker computing
-- Understand the basic concept of scheduling in the context of master-worker
+- Understand the basic concept of scheduling in the context of coordinator-worker
 - Experience how different scheduling strategies can affect performance

 ----

 ### Basics

-The term **master-worker** makes a reference to a typical real-life scenario in which a master (or boss) assigns labor to workers.
+The term **coordinator-worker**<sup>1</sup> makes a reference to a typical real-life scenario in which a coordinator (or boss) assigns labor to workers.
 The workers just do the jobs given to them without knowing or worrying about the larger picture.
-Only the master focuses  on the larger picture.
-Regardless of the real-life social implications of this model, in the context of computing it is commonplace and very useful.
-The main issue is how to design  a master that assigns work to workers as judiciously as possible.
-More precisely, the master must decide which task should be sent to which worker and when.
-These are called **scheduling decisions**, and there are many different **scheduling strategies** that a master could employ.
+Only the coordinator focuses  on the larger picture.
+The main issue is how to design a coordinator that assigns work to workers as judiciously as possible.
+More precisely, the coordinator must decide which task should be sent to which worker and when.
+These are called **scheduling decisions**, and there are many **scheduling strategies** that a coordinator could employ.
 The goal of this module is not to teach deep scheduling concepts and algorithms, of which there are many, but rather to provide you with an introduction to this complex topic and give your a feel for it via hands-on experiments.

-### Parallelism through Master-Worker
+### Parallelism through Coordinator-Worker

-<object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/master_worker/master_worker_narrative.svg">Master / Worker Setup</object>
+<object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/coordinator_worker/coordinator_worker_narrative.svg">Coordinator / Worker Setup</object>
 <div class="caption">
-<strong>Figure 1: Master-worker setup</strong>.
+<strong>Figure 1:</strong> Coordinator-worker setup.
 </div>

-Figure 1 above shows the typical view of a master-worker setup. **You will note that this is very similar to the client-server setup that we studied in the previous module.**  In fact, one can view master-worker as an extension of client-server in which the client (the master) uses the servers (the workers) to perform many tasks in parallel.
-You may recall that in the client-server module, practice question *A.3.2.p1.3* touched on the notion that the client could have more than on task to perform.
-This was really a master-worker scenario.
+Figure 1 above shows the typical view of a coordinator-worker setup. **You will note that this is very similar to the client-server setup that we studied in the previous module.**  In fact, one can view coordinator-worker as an extension of client-server in which the client (the coordinator) uses the servers (the workers) to perform many tasks in parallel.
+You may recall that in the client-server module, practice question *A.3.2.p1.3* touched on the notion that the client could have more than one task to perform.
+This was really a coordinator-worker scenario.

 Note that there are many possible variations on the above setup.
-For instance, the network could be such that all workers are connected to the master via the same shared network link.
-Or there could be a two-link network path from the master to each worker, where the first link is shared by  all workers but the second link is dedicated  to the worker.
-Also, for simplicity and unlike in the previous module, we do not consider disk I/O at all (we could simply think of this as the master having a fast disk and doing efficient pipelining of disk I/O and network communications -- see the [Pipelining tab of the Client-Server module]({{site.baseurl}}/pedagogic_modules/pdcc/distributed_computing/client_server/#/pipelining)).
+For instance, the network could be such that all workers are connected to the coordinator via the same shared network link.
+Or there could be a two-link network path from the coordinator to each worker, where the first link is shared by all workers, but the second link is dedicated to the worker.
+Also, for simplicity and unlike in the previous module, we do not consider disk I/O at all (we could simply think of this as the coordinator having a fast disk and doing efficient pipelining of disk I/O and network communications -- see the [Pipelining tab of the Client-Server module]({{site.baseurl}}/pedagogic_modules/pdcc/distributed_computing/client_server/#/pipelining)).
 Our goal here is not to consider all possible setups, but instead to consider a simple one that is sufficient to get a sense of what scheduling entails.

-Given a set of tasks to perform, *whenever there is at least an idle worker* the master decides which task should be executed next and on which idle worker.
+Given a set of tasks to perform, *whenever there is at least an idle worker* the coordinator decides which task should be executed next and on which idle worker.
 The input data of the task is sent to the chosen worker, which then performs the task's computation.
-In  this module we consider that the client has a set of **independent tasks**, i.e., tasks can be completed in  any order.
-In the next module we consider distributed computing with *dependent tasks*.
+In  this module, we consider that the client has a set of **independent tasks**, i.e., tasks can be completed in  any order.
+In the next module, we consider distributed computing with *dependent tasks*.

-### Master-Worker Scheduling Strategies
+### Coordinator-Worker Scheduling Strategies

 <!--
 You may be familiar with the concept of scheduling for a single processor.
 In discussions of scheduling on a single